yugabyte/ybm-cli/docs/ybm_region_instance_list.md

 ### Options

 ```
       --cloud-provider string   [REQUIRED] The cloud provider for which the regions have to be fetched.
-AWS or GCP.
+AWS, AZURE or GCP.
       --region string           [REQUIRED] The region in the cloud provider for which the instance types have to fetched.
       --tier string             [OPTIONAL] Tier.
 Sandbox or Dedicated. (default "Dedicated")
       --show-disabled           [OPTIONAL] Whether to show disabled instance types. true or false. (default true)